-In 1991 the country was mired in an economic recession.
+In early-1991 the nation was mired in an economic recession.
 The national debt was skyrocketing.
 War with Iraq was looming, it seemed all but inevitable.
-Pondering what demons might be spawned by an all-out war in Iraq, to be discovered down the road, he detoured a couple of blocks to pick up a Washington Post and a fresh cup of coffee.
+Pondering what demons might be spawned by war in Iraq he detoured a couple of blocks, to pick up a Washington Post and a fresh cup of coffee.

-Approaching the 7-Eleven store the freelancer noticed a lone panhandler standing off to the left of the front doors.
+Approaching the 7-Eleven store the freelancer noticed a panhandler standing off to the left of the front doors.
 The tall man was thin and frail.
 He wore a lightweight denim jacket with a hooded sweatshirt underneath.
 Snot was frozen in his mustache.
-His heavy-lidded eyes were an unhealthy shade of red.
+The whites of his heavy-lidded eyes were an unhealthy shade of pink.

-During a time when a much younger version of the freelancer had run a night-life business, in which he dealt with the public, he had determined his policy should be to never in any way encourage panhandlers to hang around.
-The rigid policy -- not even a nickel -- had lingered well after the comfortable job was gone.
+During a time when a much younger version of the freelancer had run a night-life business, one in which he dealt with the public, he had determined his policy should be to never in any way encourage panhandlers to hang around.
+The rigid policy had lingered well after the comfortable job was gone.

 Inside the busy store the freelancer poured a large coffee.
 Fretting profusely, he snapped the cup’s lid in place.
 It was one of those times when the little freelancer with horns was standing on one of his shoulders, while his opposite -- the one with the halo -- was on the other, both offering counsel.

-The freelancer's policy caved in seconds later.
-Still, he decided to give the panhandler food, rather than hand over cash to perhaps finance a bottle of sweet wine.
-What the hell? it might change my luck, he thought as he smiled.
+The freelancer decided to give the panhandler food, rather than hand over cash that might underwrite a bottle of sweet wine.
+It might change my luck, he thought.
+He almost smiled.

-Trying to max out the bang-for-the-buck aspect of his gesture, the freelancer settled on a king-sized hot dog, with plenty of free stuff on it -- mustard, chopped onions, relish, jalapeno peppers, chili and some gooey cheese-like product.
-Not wanting to push it too far, he passed on the catsup and mayonnaise.
+Trying to max out the bang-for-the-buck aspect of his charitable gesture, the freelancer settled on a king-sized hot dog with plenty of free stuff on it -- mustard, chopped onions, relish, jalapeno peppers, chili and some gooey cheese-like product.
+Not wanting to push it too far, he passed on the ketchup and mayonnaise.

 "There’s somethin’ happening here,